 That’s ridiculous.
-Everyone knows they were built by extraterrestrials…
+Everyone knows the Pyramids were built by extraterrestrials…

-Whatever your own theory about who built the pyramids (bricks and mortar, bricks and mortar), several hundred years ago my female ancestors chose to commemorate the monumental labor with a monumental Passover cookie: the mustachudo.
+Whatever your own theory about who built the pyramids or how, several hundred years ago my female ancestors chose to commemorate the monumental labor with a monumental Passover cookie: the mustachudo.

 Any Sephardi whose family came from Rhodes (and a few other places) has some kind of mustachudo recipe.
 Mustachudos are soft, chewy cookies made from ground nuts.
 They weren’t always shaped like these neat little pyramids.
 That’s my doing.
 If you already make them yourself, or have eaten them, chances are the shape you associate with mustachudos is a squashed blob, slightly bulging at the middle and with three dimples around the top.
 Like a lumpy bell… Maybe.
 That shape always bothered me.
 It was nondescript, it didn’t seem to relate to anything, and Sephardic holiday foods generally reference the holiday at hand.